dazhbog/browser-ws-serial/README.md

 # browser-ws-serial

 A Node.JS bridge that allows the browser to access serial ports over websockets.
+Uses serialport and socket.io

 ## Getting Started